 According to Landlordology and House Logic some of the other commonly neglected breaks for landlords include advertising expenses, payroll and commissions paid, property maintenance, insurance premiums, and legal fees.

 Advanced Tax Strategies for Serious Real Estate Investors

 While LLCs, SDIRAs, 1031 exchanges, and other asset protection tools can add another layer of tax write-offs and defense, and are frequently referred to as ‘advanced’, they should be utilized by far more investors.
 Don’t wait till you’ve got a big tax bill to try and fix the situation.
 These tools can open the doors to breaks for offices, vehicles, communications, education, and more, as well as shielding investors from taxes on gains so they can snowball and enjoy compounding results for decades.

 Disclaimer: It is always crucial talk to your own individual licensed professionals for custom advice and to create a real tax strategy before making any financial moves.

-Titanium Asset Protection is an elite asset protection firm with licensed California attorneys on staff who specialize in asset protection, trusts, corporate law, succession planning, bankruptcy, real estate, and tax law.
-Our team has successfully represented clients to the highest levels of the justice system in fighting to protect them, and their finances, with lead counsel Matt serving as the Ethics Chairman for Le Tip International, The Chapter of Orange for 15 years, being an honored member of the revered Wealth Counsel.
+Matt is a licensed California attorney specializing in asset protection, trusts, corporate law, succession planning, bankruptcy, real estate, and tax law.
+He has successfully represented clients to the highest levels of the justice system in fighting to protect them, and their finances.
+Matt has served as the Ethics Chairman for Le Tip International, The Chapter of Orange for 15 years, and is a member of the revered Wealth Counsel.